NC elementary school teacher pulls gun after being cut off in McDonald's drive-thru, police say

-MORGANTON, N.C. -- A Burke County Schools elementary school teacher is being accused of pulling out a gun during a possible case of road rage at McDonald's.
+MORGANTON, N.C. -- A Burke County Schools elementary school teacher in North Carolina is being accused of pulling out a gun during a possible case of road rage at McDonald's.

 Officers said the unnamed teacher called 911 and pulled out her gun as the other driver walked up to her.
 The incident unfolded moments after the teacher claims she was cut her off in the drive-thru, WSOC reports.